berezhinskiy/ecoflow_exporter/docker-compose/README.md

 ...
 ```

-Navigate to [http://localhost:9090](http://localhost:9090) in your web browser to access directly the web interface of prometheus.
+Navigate to [http://localhost:9090](http://localhost:9090) in your web browser to access directly the web interface of Prometheus.

-Navigate to [http://localhost:9093](http://localhost:9093) in your web browser to access directly the web interface of alertmanager.
+Navigate to [http://localhost:9093](http://localhost:9093) in your web browser to access directly the web interface of Alertmanager.

 ## Destroy